 In addition to the privacy issue, registered agents are required to adhere to certain rules.
 One of the main requirements is that a registered agent must be available to receive service of process during business hours.
 If you act as your own registered agent, this means that you must be present at all times during business hours, which can be limiting to your freedom.
 Say goodbye to lunch breaks or business meetings that you try to schedule outside of your home.
 Learn more about the risks of being your own registered agent.

 Instead, you should use a registered agent service that can handle all correspondence and service of process needs for you.
 VirtualPostMail (VPM) offers a free registered agent service with all of its virtual mailbox plans.
 By using this service, you can go about your day and handle your business needs without worrying about missing an important delivery.
 As a virtual mailbox service, VPM will also send you same-day notifications of any deliveries that are received on your behalf.
-This way, you will never miss an important notice and risk your compliance.

 Save over $100 or more a year versus using a traditional registered agent service with VPM’s FREE registered agent service.
 You can also learn more about the benefits of combining your registered agent with a virtual mailbox.